benstanisclasse/Gate-Report-Tools/README.md

 ### How to Run the Executable

 1. **Download the Executable:**
-   - Locate the `gate.exe` file in the [releases section](#) of this repository (or wherever the executable is distributed).
+   - Locate the `gate.exe` file in the program file of this repository.
 Download the file to your local machine.

 2. **Run the Application:**
    - Simply double-click the `gate.exe` file.
 This will launch the Kings Point application, where you can interact with the various features, such as generating gate reports, adding users to CSV files, and combining CSV files.